gsilva2016/langchain-examples/ui-demos/video-summarization/README.md

 optimum-cli export openvino -m openbmb/MiniCPM-V-2_6 --trust-remote-code --weight-format int8 MiniCPM_INT8 # int4 also available
 ```

+### Potential Error
+If you see `NameError: name 'List' is not defined.
+Did you mean: 'pdist'?` then navigate to the `resampler.py` file from the stack trace and add the following import:
+`from typing import List`

 ## Run Video Summarization

 Summarize [this sample video](https://github.com/intel-iot-devkit/sample-videos/raw/master/one-by-one-person-detection.mp4)